 dept seminar banner image

-Department of Social Policy seminars
+Department of Social Policy Seminars

-International Social and Public Policy seminar series
+International Social and Public Policy Seminar Series

 This seminar series brings together international scholars working on topics relevant to social policy and public policy in a global context.
 Participants comprise eminent external speakers alongside faculty from the Department of Social Policy at the LSE.
 They present new and cutting edge research applied to social policy questions from multiple disciplines, including sociology, criminology, education, demography, anthropology and economics.
 The series provides the opportunity for social policy faculty, researchers and PhD students to participate in an academic community of interest and encounter multi- and interdisciplinary approaches across a range of social policy issues.
 The seminars are open to staff and students from across the LSE and beyond.
 The seminars are also open to our Alumni.